m-a-huber/AuToMATo/README.md

-Code for the paper called ``AuToMATo: A Parameter-Free Persistence-Based Clustering Algorithm'' by Huber, Kali&#353;nik and Schnider.
+Code for the paper called ``AuToMATo: An Out-Of-The-Box Persistence-Based Clustering Algorithm''.

 To run the scripts reproducing the results and figures in the paper, run `python3 -m eval.eval`, `python3 -m mapper_applications.make_diabetes_pictures` or `python3 -m mapper_applications.make_synth_pictures`.